"

 Yes, a healthy diet rich in antioxidants, vitamin E, omega-3 fatty acids, and collagen-boosting foods can help keep your skin youthful.
 Eating a balanced diet with plenty of fruits, vegetables, and hydrating foods can slow down the development of fine lines and wrinkles.

 It’s best to start using anti-aging products in your mid to late 20s to target early signs of aging like fine lines.
-By incorporating serums, moisturizers, and SPF protection into your routine, you can help prevent and minimize wrinkles as you age.
+By incorporating serums, moisturizers, and SPF protection into your routine, you can delay and prevent wrinkles as you age.

 9. How can I reduce wrinkles naturally?